dpunosevac/dotfiles/README.md

 Tools in this repository are mostly open-source utilities for development.

 > [!IMPORTANT]
-> You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations (licensed under the MIT License).
+> You are welcome to take inspiration from any files in this repository.
+Still, I do not claim any responsibility for any of the contents of the configurations (licensed under the MIT License).
 > **Read the code before you use it!**

 ## Installation